Doubly Robust Crowdsourcing: Related Work

-We briefly summarize the related work.
-Our study is motivated by the many trailblazing approaches in label-aggregation including the wisdom-of-crowds \citep{welinder2010multidimensional}, Dawid-Skene model \citep{dawid1979maximum,zhang2016spectral}, minimax entropy approach \cite{zhou2015regularized}, permutation-based model \citep{shah2016permutation}, worker cluster model \citep{imamura2018anlysis}, crowdsourced regression model \cite{ok19a} and so on.
-Our contribution is complementary as we can take any of these models as blackboxes and hopefully improve true-label inference.
+Our study is motivated by the many trailblazing approaches in label-aggregation including the wisdom-of-crowds \citep{welinder2010multidimensional}, Dawid-Skene model \citep{dawid1979maximum,zhang2016spectral}, minimax entropy approach \citep{zhou2015regularized}, permutation-based model \citep{shah2020permutation}, worker cluster model \citep{imamura2018anlysis}, crowdsourced regression model \citep{ok19a} and so on.
+Our contribution is complementary as we can take any of these models as blackboxes and hopefully improve their true-label inference.

-Doubly robust techniques originates from the causal inference literature \citep{rotnitzky1995semiparametric,bang2005doubly} and the use of it for variance reduction had led to several breakthroughs in machine learning, e.g., \citep{johnson2013accelerating,wang2013variance}.
+Doubly robust techniques originates from the causal inference literature \citep{rotnitzky1995semiparametric,bang2005doubly} and the use of it for variance reduction had led to several breakthroughs in machine learning \citep[e.g.,][]{johnson2013accelerating,wang2013variance}.
 We drew our inspirations directly from the use of doubly robust techniques in the off-policy evaluation problem in bandits and reinforcement learning \citep{dudik2014doubly,jiang2016doubly,wang2017optimal}.
-The variance analysis and weight-clipping are adapted from the calculations in \citep{dudik2014doubly,wang2017optimal} with some minor differences.
+The variance analysis and weight-clipping are adapted from the calculations in \citet{dudik2014doubly} and \citet{wang2017optimal} with some minor differences.
 To the best of our knowledge, this is the first paper considering doubly robust techniques in crowdsourcing.

-Our idea of adaptive item/worker selection is inspired by the recent work of \cite{branson2017lean,van2018lean}.
-They propose an AI-aided approach that reduces the number of worker labels per item to be $<1$ in an object detection task.
-The key idea is to train a computer vision algorithm to detect the bounding boxes using the aggregated labels that have been obtained thus far and if the algorithm achieves a high confidence on a new image, then the annotation provided by the algorithm is taken as is.
+Our idea of adaptive item/worker selection is inspired by the recent work of \citet{branson2017lean} and \citet{van2018lean}.
+They propose an AI-aided approach that reduces the number of worker labels per item to be smaller than $1$ in an object detection task.
+The key idea is to train a computer vision algorithm to detect the bounding boxes using the aggregated labels that have been obtained thus far and if the algorithm achieves a high confidence on a new image, then the annotation provided by the algorithm is taken.

 The differences of our work is twofold.
 First, our use of supervised learner is not to predict the true labels but rather to imitate workers.
 Second, our confidence measure is determined by supervised learners' approximation to what all workers would say about an item, rather than as a prior distribution added to model-based probabilistic inference.